 We consider conversion a critical indicator of whether our smoke-free products meet consumer expectations.
-The conversion rate is the percentage of adults who switch to our heated tobacco products and stop smoking cigarettes versus total adult users.1 In 2022, the global average full conversion rate for our main smoke-free product, IQOS, was approximately 70 percent.2
+The conversion rate is the percentage of adults who switch to our heated tobacco products and stop smoking cigarettes versus total adult users.
+In 2022, the global average full conversion rate for our main smoke-free product, IQOS, was approximately 70 percent.2

-1 Considering that individual consumption of PMI heated tobacco units represents the totality of their daily tobacco consumption in the past seven days or, for markets where there are also competitors' heated tobacco products, at least 70% of their daily individual consumption is with PMI heated tobacco products.
+- 1 Considering that individual consumption of PMI heated tobacco units represents the there are also competitors' heated tobacco products, at least 70% of their daily - individual consumption is with PMI heated tobacco products.
 See Glossary.

-2 The 2022 global average conversion rate excludes Russia and Ukraine.
+The 2022 global average conversion rate excludes Russia and Ukraine.